 A US-born citizen who was in immigration detention for three weeks has been released

-A high school student who was born in the United States and is a US citizen was released from ICE custody Tuesday after spending three weeks behind bars, his lawyer told CNN.
+US immigration officials defended the detention of a high school student born in the US who was held behind bars for three weeks, saying Wednesday the teen provided conflicting reports regarding his citizenship status.

-Word spread of the teen’s detention after the Dallas Morning News first reported it Monday, and immigrant rights advocates pointed to the case as a sign US immigration authorities are going too far as they crack down on illegal immigration.
+Francisco Galicia, 18, was released Tuesday after word spread about the case following a report by the Dallas Morning News on Monday.
+Immigrant rights advocates pointed to the case as a sign that US immigration authorities are going too far as they crack down on illegal immigration.

-US Customs and Border Protection and Immigration and Customs Enforcement haven’t responded to CNN’s requests for comment on the case.
+“This individual provided conflicting reports regarding status of citizenship after being apprehended by U.S. Border Patrol and transferred into Immigration and Customs Enforcement Custody,” US Customs and Border Protection and Immigration and Customs Enforcement said in a joint statement Wednesday.

-Claudia Galan, an attorney representing 18-year-old Francisco Galicia’s family, said they still have questions about why immigration authorities held a US citizen in custody for three weeks, but they’re relieved he’s been released.
+Claudia Galan, an attorney representing Galicia, said border patrol officers held onto the teen’s identity documents after his release and she’s not sure why.

+The CBP and ICE statement appeared to indicate they are still “researching the facts” of the case.

+“Situations including conflicting reports from the individual and multiple birth certificates can, and should, take more time to verify.
+While we continue to research the facts of the situation, the individual has been released from ICE custody.
+Both CBP and ICE are committed to the fair treatment of migrants in our custody and continue to take appropriate steps to verify all facts of this situation,” the statement said.

-He was on his way to a college scouting event June 27 when US Customs and Border Protection detained him, Galan said.
+It all started when Galicia was on his way to a college soccer scouting event on June 27.

+He was traveling with his 17-year-old brother Marlon and a group of friends from their hometown of Edinburg to Houston when they came upon a CBP checkpoint in Falfurrias, about 100 miles north of the US-Mexico border.

-He appears to have been detained because of a Mexican tourist visa that inaccurately lists Galicia’s country of birth as Mexico, setting up a conflicting nationality claim, Galan said.
+He also had a Mexican tourist visa with him that inaccurately lists his country of birth as Mexico, setting up a conflicting nationality claim, Galan said.

 It’s not unusual for immigration officials to scrutinize citizenship claims, said Cesar Garcia Hernandez, an associate professor of law at the University of Denver who is not affiliated with the case.
 The Mexican tourist visa may have caused officials to be skeptical of the legitimacy of his identification documents, including his birth certificate.